-The Master of Science in Biotechnology student can choose electives totaling up to 12 credits from Information Systems Engineering & Management, Project Management, and Healthcare Informatics programs at Harrisburg University.
-This options allows the BTMS student to build their own customized specialization and concentrations.
+The Master of Science in Biotechnology student can choose electives totaling up to 12 credits from Information Systems Engineering and Management, Project Management, and Healthcare Informatics programs at Harrisburg University: This option allows the BTMS student to build their own customized specialization and concentrations.

-^{} Student can choose a course from any of the Master of Science programs.
+Student can choose a course from any of the Master of Science programs.